 57 – Navigating Conflict During COVID-19 with Carmen Okhmatovski

-written by Carmen Okhmatovski (Individual, Relational, and Trauma Therapist) on 25/09/20
+written by Carmen Okhmatovski (Individual and Relational Therapist) on 25/09/20

 Do you and your partner find yourselves struggling with more conflict during this time of COVID?

 Many couples find that the dynamics of their relationships have been changed or strained as a they spend more time together, less time with friends and family, and more time working from home or navigating return-to-work with COVID.
 Times of intense togetherness often intensify our patterns.
 Sometimes its hard to know what exactly is contributing to the feelings of disconnect, but we just know that our gears are slipping.

 Marriage and Family Therapist John Gottman, PhD, has identified four communication/behavior patterns that are the main contributors to conflict and feelings of disconnect.
 He calls them the Four Horsemen of the Apocalypse, and they are: Contempt, Defensiveness, Criticism and Stonewalling.

 Criticism is a form of personal attack.
 Rather than critiquing a behaviour or complaining about an outcome, contempt attacks the person themselves.
 The person on the receiving end of criticism feels assaulted, rejected, and hurt.
 The antidote to criticism is the “soft or gentle start-up.”
 Rather than blame or personal attacks, criticism is avoided by using “I statements.”
 Ask yourself “What do I feel?”
 And “What do I need?” and share those with your partner.
 Ex: “I felt really sad when our plan to spend time together fell through last night.
 Could we spend some time together today, and figure out how to avoid that next time?”